HelloWorldLTY/VISTA/readme.md

 ## Training:

-Now you can start training and save the imputation results
+Now you can start training and save the imputation results.

 ```
 # train for 200 epochs